XPeng P7. Source: Flickr

 Tesla, Li Auto, Nio and Xpeng’s net profit margin

-The net profit margin shows the bottom line of all EV companies after accounting for all costs and expenses of doing business.
+The net profit margin shows the bottom line of all EV companies after accounting for all costs and expenses of doing business and this includes taxes and interest expenses.

-Again, Tesla has been the only EV company that has managed to make a profit at the net margin level according to the chart.
+Again, Tesla has been the only EV company that has managed to have a positive net profit margin according to the chart.

-As of fiscal 4Q 2021, Tesla’s net margin grossed over 10% on a TTM basis, the highest figure among all EV companies.
+As of fiscal 1Q 2023, Tesla’s net margin grossed nearly 14% on a TTM basis, the highest figure among all EV companies in comparison.

-As of fiscal 2021 4Q, Xpeng’s net margin was one of the worst at -23% while Nio’s figure reaches -29% on a TTM basis.
+As of fiscal 2023 1Q, Xpeng’s net margin was one of the worst at -42% while Nio’s figure reaches -35% on a TTM basis.

-Among all Chinese companies, Li Auto’s net loss was the least at only -1% as of 2021 Q4.
+Among all Chinese companies, Li Auto’s net loss was the least at only -2% as of 2023 Q1.

 Although Nio and Xpeng have been incurring big net losses all these years, their losses have been getting smaller.

-In fact, Nio and Xpeng’s losses in fiscal 4Q 2021 were the least, indicating that they have been progressing quite well since fiscal 2019.
+In fact, Nio and Xpeng’s losses in fiscal 1Q 2023 were one of the least, indicating the remarkable progress that they have made over time.

-Nevertheless, Li Auto’s net margin was among the best in the pack and should be on track to net profitability in subsequent quarters provided the rate of growth can continue at the current rate.
+Nevertheless, Li Auto’s net margin was among the best within the Chinese pack and should be on track to net profitability in subsequent quarters provided the rate of growth can continue at the current rate.

-In short, Tesla is the only EV player that is making a profit at the net margin level while Nio, Xpeng and Li Auto are still having losses.
+In short, Tesla is the only EV player that is making a profit at the net level while Nio, Xpeng, and Li Auto are still having losses.

 Conclusion